VirgilSecurity/virgil-crypto-c/docs/c_module.md

     Unique component identifier represents name that uniquely identifies component within models hierarchy.
 The uid attribute is optional.

+definition:
+    Defines where component will be defined.
+This attribute must not be
+    inherited.
+The definition attribute is optional.
+Its default value is "private".
+It can take one of the following values:

+Value: Meaning:
+public: Component definition is visible for outside world.
+private: Component definition is hidden in a correspond source file.
+external: Component definition is located somewhere.

 visibility:
     Defines symbol binary visibility.
 This attribute must not be inherited.
     The visibility attribute is optional.
 Its default value is "public".
 It